Echo-Chat-Systems/docs/api/markdown/processes/Universal-Auth.md

 ### Response

-The client will send back the completed challenges in the
+The client will send back the completed challenges in the following form:

 ```json
 {